burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 13. A table of virtual function pointers is created for each class and contains a table of virtual function pointers.
-The only time you should even debate whether the overhead of a virtual function is worthwhile to optimize it is when you have to manage many objects of the corresponding type.
+The general advice - the only time you should even debate whether the overhead of a virtual function is worthwhile to optimize it is when you have to manage many objects of the corresponding type.

 14. The general form of a pointer to a function definition is as follows:
     > `return_type (*function_pointer_name)(parameter_types);` [4, p.733].